 And then one of them, the most clever, the most innovative, the most daring, (the one with the most faith?) said, “Let’s get him up on the roof!”

 The roof?!
 “Yes!
-We’ll move the tiles out of the way and we’ll lower him down with ropes, it’ll be a sort of pulley system that uses a cross beam to throw ropes over and attach to one side of the stretcher and then we can ease him down that way.”
+We’ll move the tiles out of the way and we’ll lower him down with ropes, it’ll be a sort of pulley system that uses a cross beam to throw ropes over and attach to either side of the stretcher and then we can ease him down that way.”

 Now, I don’t know how big these men were or how strong these men were, or how big the guy on the stretcher was, but the whole thing could not have been easy and could not have happened very quickly.